xinwenfu/VChat_GTER_EggHunter/README.md

 </details>

 ## Exploit Process
-The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
-It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic; however, the enumeration and exploitation of generic Windows and Linux servers in order to procure this falls out of the scope of this document.

 ### Information Collecting
 We want to understand the VChat program and how it works in order to effectively exploit it.
 Before diving into the specific of how VChat behaves the most important information for us is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.